Taraji P. Henson: Early life and education

-Film career
+Career

-Early career (2001–2014)
+2001–2014: Early career

 Henson received her SAG membership card in the early 1990s for doing three roles as a background performer.
 Her first prominent role was in the 2001 comedy-drama film Baby Boy, where she portrayed Yvette, alongside singer Tyrese Gibson.

-In 2005, Henson was in the independent film Hustle & Flow as Shug, the love interest of Terrence Howard, who portrayed the male lead DJay.
-She made her singing debut in the film, which was nominated for two Academy awards and won one.
-In 2008, she appeared with Brad Pitt in The Curious Case of Benjamin Button, where she played Queenie, Benjamin's mother, and for which she received an Academy Award nomination for Best Supporting Actress.
-In an interview with Lauren Viera of The Chicago Tribune, she noted that "Queenie is the embodiment of unconditional love."
+Henson has guest-starred on several television shows, including The WB's Smart Guy, the Fox series House in 2005, and CBS's CSI: Crime Scene Investigation in 2006.
+She also appeared in an episode of Sister, Sister.
+In 2005, Henson was in the independent film Hustle & Flow as Shug, the love interest of the male lead, DJay, portrayed by Terrence Howard.
+She made her singing debut in the film, which was nominated for two Academy Awards and won one.
+In 2008, she appeared with Brad Pitt in David Fincher's drama film The Curious Case of Benjamin Button, where she played Queenie, Benjamin's mother, and for which she received an Academy Award nomination for Best Supporting Actress.
+In an interview with Lauren Viera of The Chicago Tribune, Henson described Queenie as "the embodiment of unconditional love."

 Henson acted in two Tyler Perry films, The Family That Preys in 2008 and I Can Do Bad All By Myself in 2009.
 In 2010, she appeared in the remake of The Karate Kid with Jaden Smith and Jackie Chan.
 Though reviews were lackluster, the film was a commercial success.
+Additionally, Henson has been a cast member on several television shows, including Lifetime's The Division and ABC's Boston Legal for one season.
+Her recurring characters include Angela Scott on ABC's Eli Stone.
+In 2011, she was cast in the CBS crime-suspense series Person of Interest.
+In the November 20, 2013, episode, "The Crossing", after co-starring for two and a half years, Henson's character, 'Joss' Carter was killed as part of the series' new storyline.